Skip to Content

 CHINESE NEW YEAR SIDE DISH RECIPES

-Chinese long beans make the ultimate Chinese New Year side dish and it's an easy Chinese recipe.
+10 Chinese New Year Traditions to Experience with Your Family: Chinese long beans make the ultimate Chinese New Year side dish and it's an easy Chinese recipe.

-We couldn’t stop eating these green beans, they were incredible!
+We couldn’t stop eating these green beans; they were incredible!

 Chinese Long Beans with Cashews